mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

 ## Networking
 - Adds a timeout to the Mesos network overlay module to prevent the overlay master from getting stuck in RECOVERING mode (COPS-4167, COPS-4747, DCOS_OSS-4575, DCOS-47930).

+- Includes a fix that prevents duplicate virtual IP addresses (VIP) from showing up after the manual removal of an agent or framework initiated by operator intervention (COPS-4703).

+    Previously, if an operator manual removed an agent or framework while performing routine maintenance or by issuing the framework TEARDOWN call, the Mesos agent might return information about terminated tasks in a response field normally reserved for running tasks.
+This incorrect response in turn resulted in the `dcos-net` networking component adding a duplicate VIP entry.
+The fix in this release prevents the `dcos-net` networking component from adding a duplicate virtual IP address when an agent or framework is removed.

 - Resolves a deadlock or race condition that could prevent one or more nodes in a cluster from generating a routing table that forwards network traffic through Marathon load balancing properly (COPS-3585).